-We've documented 13 accessibility features for Pode in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 13 accessibility features for Pode.
+Strongest in Getting Started and Visual but also has features in Controls, Audio, Reading and Navigation to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Pode is a co-operative puzzle game, where two players on the same system can use different abilities to help each other unlock new areas of a beautiful world and advance a cute little story.
 It's a good game if you like combining abilities in clever ways and solve puzzles with a friend, but it can also be played by a single player by switching back-and-forth between the two main characters.

-We haven’t documented any accessibility features for Difficulty in Pode which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Pode which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Pode, and offer accessibility features for Difficulty:

 We've documented 4 accessibility features for Getting Started in Pode which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.